Event Management

 Outcomes: As a result of attending the Event Monitor training, students will be able to:

-• Identify procedure within their organization’s event and risk management plan in case of an emergency
+- Identify procedures within their organization’s event and risk management plan in case of an emergency

-• Identify resources both on campus and in Raleigh that can provide assistance or care in emergency situations
+- Identify resources both on campus and in Raleigh that can provide assistance or care in emergencies

 For additional information or support in Event Management please contact the Department of Fraternity and Sorority Life at 919-513-2910.